ged/arborist/Monitors.md

 Specify the list of properties to provide to the monitor for each node.
 If this is unspecified, the input to the monitor will be just the list of identifiers.

+    # Does everything in Ruby; gets the Array of Nodes as arguments to the block, expected to
+    # return a Hash of updates keyed by node identifier
+    exec do |nodes|

+    end

+    # Runs an external
+	exec 'fping', '-e', '-t', '150'